 What can you learn from this blog?
 The PR Industry is dominated by women.
 Anywhere from 60 to 85 percent of PR workers are women and they hold half of the field’s managerial positions according to the Bureau of Labor Statistics.
 The PR industry is leading the way to equality, as an empowering career for women.
 The premise of this blog will be centered around promoting and being a place for women in the PR Industry.

-Faranism PR, comes from my last name plus feminism plus PR, the three things that will make up this blog.
+Faranism Public Relations comes from my last name, plus feminism, plus PR – the three things that will make up this blog.
 I am excited to explore this subject and have the opportunity to talk about it along the way.

-So here it is: Faranism PR.
+So here it is – Faranism Public Relations.
 Cheers to women in PR!